phaustin/quantecon-example/book/docs/numba.md

 If a class is successfully compiled, then its methods act as JIT-compiled functions.

-To give one example, let\'s consider the class for analyzing the Solow growth model we created in {ref}`this lecture <python_oop>`.
+To give one example, let's consider the class for analyzing the Solow growth model we created in {ref}`this lecture <python_oop>`.

 To compile this class we use the `@jitclass` decorator: